-- any hazards to health, safety and welfare have been identified
+- health, safety and welfare hazards are identified

-- the risks in the workplace are adequately controlled
+- risks in the workplace are adequately controlled

-A risk assessment is an examination of what could cause harm to people in your work.
-It helps you to weigh up if you have taken enough precautions, or should do more to prevent harm.
-Workers and others have a right to be protected from harm caused by a failure to take reasonable precautions.
-Advice on risk assessments.
-[131kb]
+A risk assessment looks at what could cause harm to people at work.
+It helps you to consider if you have taken enough precautions, or should do more, to prevent harm.
+View risk assessment advice from the Health and Safety Executive (HSE)

-Employers, and the self employed, must report serious work-related accidents, diseases and dangerous occurances to the Health and Safety Executive.
+Employers, and the self employed, must report serious work-related accidents, diseases and dangerous occurrences to the Health and Safety Executive.
 This is called a 'RIDDOR' report.

 Health and Safety Advice

-The Chartered Institute of Environmental Health website provides information on the Health and Safety courses in Cambridgeshire.
+The Chartered Institute of Environmental Health has details about local Health and Safety courses.